IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### "I need to change the configuration"
 Ask Bob:
 ```
-"I want to increase the memory for my application to 1G"
+I want to increase the memory for my application to 1G
 ```

 Bob will update the configuration and redeploy for you.